Acria-Network/Acria-Oracle-Node-Qt/README.md

 ## Supported Chains

-Current the Acria Network can be used on the following chains:
+Currently the Acria Network can be used on the following chains:
 - Polkadot
 - Ethereum
 - Binance Smart Chain